Kifahnaseer/phase4-reactproject/README.md

 We decided to create an online food store called Comrade Treat.
 Here we describe the functionalities of the app and how it works in the background(server end).

+The Main aim of our app is to enable our users to access affordable and delicious foods, to customers who want quality delivered straight to their homes.

 ## Problem Statement
 <ul>
  <li>This Website is a cross-platform website development that provides a universal system for an online Restaurant, which is designed to work on all  operating systems.</li>